XuChunling/DCGAN-tensorflow-sariNM/README.md

 "--G_num" to change generator number

-"--G_rate" generator learning rate as how much as learningrate
+"--G_rate" generator learning rate as how much as learning rate

 # DCGAN in Tensorflow